-Changes to Soil and Water Resource Management Program (ATCP 50)
+Proposed Changes to Soil and Water Resource Management Program (ATCP 50)

-The Wisconsin Department of Agriculture, Trade and Consumer Protection is implementing changes to state administrative rule ATCP 50 to implement the Silurian bedrock agricultural performance standards promulgated in 2018 by the Wisconsin Department of Natural Resources (DNR) in Wis.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection is proposing changes to state administrative rule ATCP 50 to implement the Silurian bedrock agricultural performance standards promulgated in 2018 by the Wisconsin Department of Natural Resources (DNR) in Wis.
 Admin.
 Code NR 151.075.
 Changes will increase flexibility to achieve soil and water conservation goals and provide options for landowners and farmers to meet state soil and water standards while improving the administration and clarity of existing programs.
 More information about the rulemaking process can be found on our website.
-A summary of changes presented at county partner meetings in April 2024, including considerations for new practices, can be reviewed here.
-This summary reflects changes within ATCP 50; it does not reflect the existing authorities granted by rule in its entirety, which have not been updated.
-Conservation practitioners are encouraged to review the rule in its entirety and or consult a program expert with any questions.

 What is new?
 What is the outcome?
 Who may be affected?
-What is the effect of the change?
-Establish Silurian bedrock as a farm conservation practice Provide farmers with conservation practices and tools to meet the agricultural performance standards established by DNR Landowners and farmers in select areas of the state ^{1, 2} Require updates to existing nutrient management plans to account for the Silurian bedrock performance standard, or development of a new plan, if no plan exists.
+What might be the effect?
+Establish Silurian bedrock as a farm conservation practice Provide farmers with conservation practices and tools to meet the agricultural performance standards established by DNR.
+Landowners and farmers in select areas of the state ^{1, 2} Require updates to existing nutrient management plans to account for the Silurian bedrock performance standard, or development of a new plan if no plan exists.
 Implementation is delayed until April 1, 2027.
 When applicable, farmland preservation participants must meet the Silurian bedrock performance standard by April 1, 2027 to maintain eligibility for tax credits.
-Allow use of grant funds for financial assistance Financial assistance available to landowners as cost-share, incentives, or outcome-based payments Landowners and farmers County conservation departments Clarifies the types of financial assistance available to landowners and farmers from county conservation departments to include cost-share, incentives, and performance payments.
-Update conservation practices to reflect current practice Conservation practices designed and implemented to achieve conservation goals; design and implementation of conservation practices will be consistent across federal, state, and local agencies County conservation departments Landowners and farmers Standards for cost-shared practices have been updated.
-Please review ATCP practice standards to ensure all practices are designed and implemented to meet applicable standards and requirements.
+Allow use of grant funds for financial assistance Financial assistance available to landowners as cost-share, incentives or outcome-based payments.
+Landowners and farmers County Conservation Departments Increases the type of financial assistance available to landowners and farmers from county conservation departments.
+Update conservation practices to reflect current practice Conservation practices designed and implemented to achieve conservation goals.
+Design and implementation of conservation practices will be consistent across federal, state, and local agencies.
+County Conservation Departments Landowners and farmers Requires training to understand design and implementation requirements of the revised conservation practice standard.
 Revisions may require additional financial contribution than required by a prior conservation practice standard.
-Add new conservation practices Additional conservation practices will be available to achieve conservation goals Landowners and farmers County conservation departments Landowners and farmers will have access to financial assistance from county conservation departments for more conservation practices, including conservation crop rotation, conservation cover, habitat diversification, harvestable buffers, hydrologic restoration, nutrient treatment system, stream restoration, and verification of depth to bedrock.
-Update existing maximum cost-share rates and add cost-share rates for new conservation practices Rates for conservation practices will be more consistent across federal, state, and local agencies Landowners and farmers Increased financial assistance may be available as costs for conservation practice increase over time.
+Add new conservation practices Additional conservation practices will be available to achieve conservation goals.
+Landowners and farmers County Conservation Departments Landowners and farmers will have access to financial assistance from county conservation departments for more conservation practices.
+Update existing maximum cost-share rates and add cost-share rates for new conservation practices Rates for conservation practices will be more consistent across federal, state, and local agencies.
+Landowners and farmers Increased financial assistance may be available as costs for conservation practice increase over time.

 1The Silurian bedrock performance standard does not apply to all farmers statewide.
-It applies to some farmers located in portions of Brown, Calumet, Dodge, Door, Fond du Lac, Kenosha, Kewaunee, Manitowoc, Milwaukee, Outagamie, Ozaukee, Racine, Sheboygan, Walworth, Washington, and Waukesha counties.
+It applies to some farmers located in portions of Brown, Calumet, Dodge, Door, Fond du Lac, Kenosha, Kewaunee, Manitowoc, Milwaukee, Outagamie, Ozaukee, Racine, Sheboygan, Walworth, Washington, and Waukesha Counties.
 2Affected farmers permitted under WPDES program are already required to meet the Silurian bedrock performance standard as part of the permit.

-Establish Silurian Bedrock as a Farm Conservation Practice
+Establish Silurian bedrock as a farm conservation practice